Nov 26, 2020

 38) Combine Insurance With Your Partner

 Now is always the best time to notify your insurer of changes.
-Whether you are moving, need to add a driver to your policy, are getting a new car, or need to update your personal information, updating your policy could result is a more affordable premium.
+Whether you are moving, need to add a driver, are getting a new car, or need to update your personal information, updating your policy could result in you saving more.

 40) Don’t Miss A Payment

 Missing an insurance payment or two could be a costly mistake.
-Missing a payment is grounds to have your policy cancelled for non payment.
-If your policy is cancelled, you could have issues getting insurance coverage.
-If you do find coverage, it will be significantly more expense.
+Missing a payment is grounds to be cancelled for non payment.
+If you are cancelled, you could have issues getting coverage or pay a lot more.
 Set up automatic payments and always pay on time.

 41) Adjust Coverage For Seasonal Vehicles

 Have a seasonal vehicle?
 Drive a motorcycle?
 What about a recreational vehicle?
-If you only drive a vehicle part of the year, adjust your insurance policy when it is in storage to reduce your coverage and insurance costs.
+If you only drive a vehicle part of the year, adjust your policy when it is in storage to reduce your costs.

 42) Take A Defensive Driving Course

 Even if you are an experienced driver, driver training can still help you save money.
-Completing a defensive driving course from an MTO approved driving school could qualify you for an insurance discount.
+Completing a defensive driving course from an MTO approved driving school could qualify you for a discount.
 Check with your insurer to see if they offer a discount for additional driver training.

-If you decide you want to switch insurance companies, try to do so upon renewal.
-Insurance companies will charge a cancellation fee if you want to way to switch before renewal.
+If you decide you want to switch insurers, try to do so upon renewal.
+Insurers will charge a cancellation fee if you want to way to switch before renewal.

 44) Go Paperless

-Some insurance companies offer customers a discount for going paperless.
-Get your bills and insurance policy online and save.
+Some insurers offer customers a discount for going paperless.
+Get your bills and documents online and save.

 We started with a tip about comparing quotes and this is where we will end.
-Each year you have the opportunity to compare quotes.
-If you compare quotes every year, you ensure you are getting the best rates possible year over year.
-This will help you maximize your car insurance savings.
+Each year you have the opportunity to find a better rate.
+If you compare your options every year this will help you maximize your savings.

-Talk to your insurer about applying some or all of these tips and see how much you can save on your car insurance.
+Talk to your insurer about applying some or all of these tips and see how much you can save.

 Here Are Some Other Articles You May Be Interested InHow Much Does It Cost To Own And Drive A Car In Canada?